mytestaccount108/mchallenge/README.md

 Be able to be restarted

 * There is no dependency on in-memory caching so restarting individual workers when nothing is being written would not cause data loss.
 * Gunicorn itself can be configured to restart its workers upon exception or upon timeout.
-A supervisor can also be run to create restart process upon crash.
+A supervisor can also be run to restart process upon crash.
 Conditions to be careful with include:
 * Disk leakage could occur when a request fails without completing and is restarted.
 We make a complexity tradeoff to intentionally drop partially failed requests and to have the client retry.
 We may need to consider making a periodic, scheduled pass to examine disk for files that do not belong to a finished request.